riscv/riscv-crypto/tools/README.md

     You don't need to commit anything to a patched repository.

   - Run `git diff --cached > $REPO_HOME/tools/patch-<project>.patch`
-    to dump the diff into the relevent patch file.
+    to dump the diff into the relevant patch file.

   - With the patch changed in `$REPO_HOME/tools/`, commit your changes to the `riscv-crypto` repository, noting in the commit message that